Motherhood and the Mental Load

 Lastly, and arguably one of the most important factors to discuss when it comes to finances, is family leave.
 How much time are both partners taking?
 Is the time paid or unpaid?
 If it is unpaid, how will you balance finances during this time?
 Are both parents planning to go back to work after the leave is up, or does one choose to stay at home?

 Having these kinds of conversations helps couples build a solid foundation for navigating the many changes that come with welcoming a baby.
-The transition to parenthood can be both beautiful and challenging, often bringing new stress and unexpected adjustments.
+The transition to parenthood can be both wonderful and challenging, often bringing new stress and unexpected adjustments.
 Approaching this season as a team, with open communication and shared understanding, makes it far easier to handle the challenges and grow stronger together.
 Therapy can provide the platform that couples need to handle these difficult conversations and navigate the transition together after the baby arrives.